 There are various beaches belonging to the hotels in this region, which you can access for a fee, but little in the way of public beaches.

 The Altinkaya Hotel beach has sweeping sands, with shallow water suitable for children.
 You can even wade across to Golden Rock, a tiny island that guards the beach from the open sea.

-The Denizkiki beach officially belongs to the hotel of the same name, but for a small fee this sheltered bay with excellent swimming is your North Cyprus beach paradise for the day.
+The Denizkizi beach officially belongs to the hotel of the same name, but for a small fee this sheltered bay with excellent swimming is your North Cyprus beach paradise for the day.

 The West Coast Bay area (also known as Morphou Bay) has a fantastic and almost undiscovered stretch of sandy beach.

 Go to Aphrodite Beachfront Village (follow the road to Lefke from Guzelyurt and turn into the village of Gaziveren) to find shallow sandy waters – great for children – as well as professional watersports and the fantastic Joya Bar and Bistro.

 Here you can swim, and enjoy refreshments, whilst enjoying unparalleled views of the Troodos Mountains to the South and the Five Fingers in the distance to the North.